-In the Nepalese Terai, north of Go-NIGLIVA .... rakhpur and thirty-eight miles northwest of the Uska station of the Bengal and North-Western Railway.
-It has been - the state of the lot identified by Dr. Führer with Kapilavastu, the birth-place of Buddha.
+...
+In the Nepalese Terai, north of Gorakhpur and thirty-eight miles northwest of the Uska station of the Bengal and North-Western Railway.
+It has been identified by Dr. Führer with Kapilavastu, the birth-place of Buddha.
 The ruins of Kapilavastu lie eight miles north-west of Paderia, which has been identified with the Lumbini garden, where Buddha was born.

-NILAKANTHA ...
+NILAKANTHA

 A celebrated place of pilgrimage containing the temple of Nilakantha Mahádeo to the north of Katmandu in Nepal.

+NILGIRI

-NILGIRI ...
+...
 The Nila Parvata or Niláchala in the district of Puri in Orissa.

+NIMKHÁRVAN

-NIMKHÁRVAN ...
-Naimisháranya, twenty-four miles from the Sandila station of the Oudh and Rohilkhand Railway, and twenty miles from Sitapur, on the left bank of the Gumti.
+the Sandila station of the Oudh and Rohilkhand Railway, and twenty miles from Sitapur, on the left bank of the Gumti.
 It was the abode of sixty-thousand Rishis: many of the Puráns were written at this place.